-Modify the given example configuration to match your deployment, For example, replace ldap.example.com with the hostname of your LDAP server.
+Modify the given example configuration 63 to 128 atch your deployment, For example configuration 63 to 128 atch your deployment, For example configuration for the LDAP server.
 Replace the domain controllers (DC) percona and com with those relevant to your organization.
-Depending on your LDAP schema, further modifications of the LDAP query may be required.
+Depending on your LDAP schema, further modifications of the LDAP guerry may be required.